-When is a return necessary?
+When is an FBT return necessary?

 Whenever a benefit is provided to employees, the requirement to lodge an FBT return may be triggered.
 This requirement may be satisfied quite easily for a number of reasons: